12hk.com

 If you're working in an area other than Central, living close to an MTR station is a big plus.
 Besides, it gives you easier access to other parts of Hong Kong.
 However, in some cases you can catch a bus between home and work, without needing to fight the subway crowds.

-Unless you are independently wealthy or have a housing budget of HK$80,000 or more (~US$10,000), or unless you want to stay in a village house far away from the city, you will be staying in a condo or apartment rather than a stand-alone house.
+Unless you are independently wealthy or have a housing budget of HK$80,000 or more (~US$10,000), or unless you want to stay in a village house far away from the city, you will be staying in a condo or apartment rather than a stand-alone house - like just about everybody in Hong Kong.
 That means you get the "city view", sea view, hill view, or harbor view.
 With city view, it can mean that when you look out, you are staring at another apartment's living room.
 The other views are preferable, especially harborview.
 The price usually varies with the view and hence also the floor level.

 By definition cleaning is included for serviced apartments, but some makes it an option.
 So read the fine print!
 Furnished apartments probably don't include any such service.